-The bible verses listed below are appropriate for a loved one’s funeral, or if you are looking for religious words to write a condolence message or sympathy card.
+The bible verses and prayers listed below are appropriate for a loved one’s funeral, or if you are looking for religious words to write a condolence message or sympathy card.

 Those who walk uprightly enter into peace; they find rest as they lie in death.